 The growth of our business is dependent upon our ability to continue to grow by cost-effectively adding new customers.
-Historically, a substantial portion of new customer acquisition has originated from organic word-ofmouth and other non-paid referrals.
+Historically, a substantial portion of new customer acquisition has originated from organic word-of-mouth and other non-paid referrals.
 Although we will continue to encourage customer engagement, loyalty, and word-of-mouth referrals, there is no guarantee that we will be successful and our organic growth may decline.
 Paid marketing is also a key part of our growth strategy and while we previously paused paid marketing during portions of the pandemic as a result of COVID-19, we have increased our spending and plan to significantly increase spending and run marketing campaigns to acquire additional subscribers and customers, all of which could impact our overall profitability.
-We may incur marketing expenses significantly in advance of the time we anticipate recognized revenue associated with such expenses, our paid marketing may not effectively reach potential customers, changes in regulations or third-party interference could limit the ability of search engines and social media platforms for marketing, potential customers may decide not to rent through our platform or the spend of new customers may not yield the intended return on investment, any of which could negatively affect our results of operations.
+We may incur marketing may not effectively reach potential customers, changes in regulations or third-party interference could limit the ability of search engines and social media platforms for marketing, potential customers may decide not to rent through our platform or the spend of new customers may not yield the intended return on investment, any of which could negatively affect our results of operations.
 Moreover customer preferences may change and customers may not rent through our platform as frequently or spend as much with us.
 If we are not able to continue to expand our customer base through cost-effective methods, our revenue may grow slower than expected or decline.
 Relatedly, an inability to attract and retain customers could harm our ability to attract and retain brand partners, who may decide to partner with alternative platforms.